 How To Install Flutter On Mac

-If we want to install and run the Flutter then our development environment must meet these following minimum requirements.
+If we want to install and run the Flutter, our development environment must meet the following minimum requirements.

 - Operating Systems: macOS (64-bit)